maxdinech/adversarial-corrections/README.md

 |      acc | 98.79% | 97.88% | 99.64% | 99.35% |
 | test_acc | 97.23% | 97.24% | 98.95% | 99.10% |

+*(These results are far from being state of the art, and will be improved in the future)*

 ## 3. Network attacks

 ### Description of the attack method